Sign In Register

 Is Ainsworth a Good Place to Live?

-Based on current data, Ainsworth receives an overall livability score of 3.9 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
+Based on current data, Ainsworth receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes, high obesity rates.
 Ainsworth offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs